 The Yemen Arab Republic, better known to the world as the North Yemen, is officially recognised as one of the poorest nations in the world.

-The Yemen Arab Republic, better known to the world as the North Yemen, is officially recognised as one of the poorest nations in the world.
+Background: The Yemen Arab Republic, better known to the world as the North Yemen, is officially recognised as one of the poorest nations in the world.
 It has no oil, so has not been able to share in the economic boom enjoyed by most of the Middle East.
 Recent finds of copper near its borders with the People's Democratic Republic of Yemen, in the south, indicate hopes for future prosperity.
 At present the government is staking its hopes for economic expansion on its agricultural output.

 SYNOPSIS: This is a land steeped in history.
 It was said to be the cradle of ancient civilisations, including that of the Queen of Sheba.
 It was also part of the famous incense road that carried commerce to the centres of civilisation in Egypt, babylon and Greece.
 Today, it has problems coping with modern economic forces.